THE 45TH SPACE WING

 The 45th Space Wing is one of the two wings of the newly formed United States Space Force – a service branch within the Air Force – and is one of six divisions assigned to the Space Operation Command.

-This Space Force wing is stationed at Patrick Air Force Base and manages all space launch operations on Cape Canaveral and on the Eastern Range, which includes launch activities from Space Force, NASA, the Department of Defense and other private companies such as SpaceX.
+This Space Force wing is stationed at Patrick Space Force Base and manages all space launch operations on Cape Canaveral and on the Eastern Range, which includes launch activities from Space Force, NASA, the Department of Defense and other private companies such as SpaceX.

 What is the purpose of the Space Force?